envygeeks/jekyll-docker/tags/beta/README.md

 available via https://pkgs.envygeeks.io/docker/alpine/x86_64 -- we hope this issue will resolved soon.

+## Nginx

+This image includes nginx and even adjusting and adding some location stuff or basic customizations via a `.nginx` folder in your Jekyll root.
+These do not affect the entire server and only affect the server in Jekyll's context, so you will be able to add locations and other customizations into Jekyll's server directive.

 ## Environment Variables

 * `$FORCE_APK_INSTALL` - Will force us to always install `.apk` depenendcies